ptressel/yelp_friend_analysis/README.md

   put*username*here.
 In the [client] section, you'll need your actual MySQL root password.
 In the [clientjhu_datasci_capstone_yelp] section, pick a username and password for this project's database, which will be called jhu_datasci_capstone_yelp.
+* Start the MySQL server with the option local_infile=1 (see comments in the Rmd file about this).
 * In RStudio, set the working directory to the repository.
 * Open yelp_friend_analysis_report.Rmd
 * Poke knit to PDF.